Unemployment rate falls to 3.7 percent, lowest since 1969

 “The 3.7 percent unemployment is definitely exciting, but it’s not the full story,” said Martha Gimbel, research director at Indeed.com’s Hiring Lab.
 “Part of what we all care about is not just the low unemployment rate, but that people are employed in good jobs and that they can get the hours they want.”

 Gimbel pointed out that the number of workers employed part-time who want a full-time job actually rose in September.
-That metric of “involuntary part-time workers” has still not returned to its pre-recession norm.
+There are 4.6 million Americans who are involuntary part-time workers, compared to 3.9 million in 2006 and less than 3.2 million in 2000.

 “We are almost there, but I do think there’s still room for improvement,” said Gimbel.